IMA-WorldHealth/bhima-1.X/docs/tshikaji.sprint.md

 |Features |
 |---------|

-[] - Exchange rate should be defined for $100 to resolve rounding issues
+[x] - Exchange rate should be defined for $100 to resolve rounding issues

 [] - Enterprise should gain and lose money on exchange (exchange for current day differs from the day of the sale, dollars purchased could have changed